The Bankrate promise

-What is the Amex Airline fee credit?
+What is the Amex airline fee credit?

-Choosing the right airline for you
+Choosing the right airline for yourself

 - Alaska Airlines

 - American Airlines

 - Hawaiian Airlines

 - Spirit Airlines